nasirkhurshid/library-management-system/README.md

 # library-management-system
 A library management system built using Java Swing for the graphical user interface and MS Access for database management.
+This system allows for efficient management of library resources, including books, borrowers, and transactions.
+It provides functionalities such as adding, updating, and deleting books, tracking borrower information, and managing lending and returning of books.
+The system utilizes Java Swing for an intuitive user interface and MS Access as the backend database.
+The repository contains the complete source code.